theoman42/Airbnb-Project/README.md

 Create and return a new image for a spot specified by id.

-* Require Authentication: true
+- Require Authentication: true
-* Require proper authorization: Spot must belong to the current user
+- Require proper authorization: Spot must belong to the current user
-* Request
+- Request

-  * Method: ?
+  - Method: Get
-  * URL: ?
+  - URL: /spots/:spotid/images
-  * Headers:
+  - Headers:
-    * Content-Type: application/json
+    - Content-Type: application/json
-  * Body:
+  - Body:

     ```json
     {